vonmillhausen/sf2000/README.md

 ---

 ## Hardware
+You'll find brief overviews of all the main hardware components below; for more specific engineering detail, `GrGadam` has put together a page with the full details (and other info), [which you can find here](https://grgadam.github.io/sf2000).

 ### CPU
 Although the main CPU of the SF2000 has literally had it's markings milled off by a routing tool, the community has determined that it's a HCSEMI B210, a single-core MIPS processor running at 810 MHz (or 918 MHz with the 1.6 firmware onwards).
 It appears to be a clone of an ALi Tech chip.
 [An SDK has been found](http://www.zcsd-tech.com//download/content-54.html) for it.